David Lloyd (actor): Other children's TV

 Lloyd (and Billingham)'s work on Maid Marian with Tony Robinson gave them a grounding in comedy scriptwriting, and spurred them to write more.
 Between 1993 and 1996, the two collaborated on the writing of another children's comedy programme: Harry's Mad, based on the novel by British children's author Dick King-Smith.
 The programme featured an intelligent talking parrot ("Madison"), inherited by his owner, Harry, upon the death of his uncle.
 The parrot's abilities were only known by a select few, but would be heard at inopportune moments, causing considerable trouble for Harry.
 The show ran for four series, and also featured Lloyd, Billingham and Maid Marian co-star Howard Lew Lewis in various small roles.

 Soon after (1996 to 1998), Lloyd was back in front of the cameras, playing Mr Bill Hunter, the husband of Tessa Peake-Jones's character, who adopt the main character of Dinah Glass in the BBC series The Demon Headmaster (based on the books by Gillian Cross).
 Although rarely seen during the first series, Lloyd's character played a larger role in the second and third.
 (A fourth series was reputedly planned, but ultimately scrapped, and never filmed.)

-In March 2009 he made a guest appearance as Mr Marvelloso in the BBC children's series 'Grandpa in my Pocket'.
+In March 2009 Lloyd made a guest appearance as the character “Mr. Marvelloso” in the BBC children's series 'Grandpa in my Pocket'.

 Screenwriting

-While taking minor roles in such programmes as Casualty, The Bill and Waking the Dead, Mr Lloyd has turned his skill and experience from Maid Marian and Harry's Mad into a symbiotic career as an accomplished screenwriter of non-Children's programmes, having produced scripts for Casualty (2004) and EastEnders (2003–06).
+While taking minor roles in such programmes as Casualty, The Bill and Waking the Dead, Lloyd has turned his skill and experience from Maid Marian and Harry's Mad into a career as a screenwriter of non-Children's programmes, having produced scripts for Casualty (2004) and EastEnders (2003–06).

-In 2001, he began writing for the daytime BBC medical soap/drama Doctors, and has rapidly become one of the most prolific writers on that show having written over 70 episodes.
+In 2001, he began writing for the daytime BBC medical soap/drama Doctors, and was credited on writing over 70 episodes.